 Her recent cases include:

-- Re Negligence in Estate Administration (2018) – Representing the claimant/executor in a claim against solicitors for negligent advice in the administration of an estate
+- Re Negligence in Estate Administration (2018) – Represented the claimant/executor in a claim against solicitors for negligent advice in the administration of an estate

-- Re Solicitor’s Negligence in Probate Claim (2016) – Acting for the claimant in a claim against a solicitor in respect of representation in probate proceedings
+- Re Solicitor’s Negligence in Probate Claim (2016) – Acted for the claimant in a claim against a solicitor in respect of representation in probate proceedings

-- Re a Will (2015) – Advising on a claim against a will drafter in relation to drafting a will.
+- Re a Will (2015) – Advised on a claim against a will drafter in relation to drafting a will.

 Sophia has experience in a wide range of property law matters, including claims under TOLATA, possession actions against residential and business tenants, licensees and mortgage possession actions.

-Sophia developed experience of offshore litigation and trust disputes whilst working at leading firms in the Channel Islands.
+Sophia developed experience in offshore litigation and trust disputes whilst working at leading firms in the Channel Islands and Cayman Islands.

-Sophia worked on secondment as a Private Client and Trusts Consultant for Appleby in Guernsey (April – September 2015).
+Between April – September 2015, Sophia worked on secondment as a Private Client and Trusts Consultant for Appleby in Guernsey.
 Whilst at Appleby, Sophia: